jnozzi/cocoadev.com/markdown/BookCoreMacOSXandUnix.md

 The review is a bit short and not quite as positive (8/10) as Michael's review.

-Yeah, and they left my name off of the review :-(  ++General/MarkDalrymple
+Yeah, and they left my name off of the review :-(  ++MarkDalrymple

 *iDevGames has a nice review: http://idevgames.com/content/article.php?id=129